 EcoAddendum and the City of Sandy Springs partner in hosting Eco-Stewards programs to help care for Sandy Springs parks and greenspaces.

-New classes begin April 25, 2026! – click HERE for more info and to register
+New classes began April 25, 2026!
+Schedule below.
+Click HERE for more info and to register.

 The Eco-Steward program includes one 2-3 hour class and one 2-3 hour volunteer session each month.
 Participants will learn the fundamental ecology, natural history, and current forest dynamics of any landscape in Sandy Springs, metro Atlanta and the Georgia Piedmont.